nikclayton/powercoders.org/site/content/city/bern.md

 ---
 title: Bern
 section_title: Bern Program
-text: |-
+text: >-
   ## 001 Bern

-  The Powercoders team in Bern consisted Sunita Asnani, Christian Hirsig and Marco Jakob.
-Out of 150 applications they selected 15 participants who have started in January 2017 a twelve week coding boot camp.
-In April was graduation and everyone started their internships.
-Already in September Farid Saberi was the first participant who received a full-time job.
-We thank Migros Kulturprozent, Raiffeisen Bank, Effinger, Impact Hub Bern and over 50 volunteers for their great support.
+  The Powercoders team in Bern consisted of Sunita Asnani, Christian Hirsig and Marco Jakob.
+Out of 150 applications received, they selected 15 participants who proceeded to start our twelve week coding bootcamp in January 2017.
+The participants graduated in April and every participant started an internships.
+  In September, Farid Saberi was the first participant to receive a full-time job, and was followed by many more We thank Migros Kulturprozent, Raiffeisen Bank, Effinger, Impact Hub Bern and over 50 volunteers for their great support.

   ![PowerCoders Bern](/img/001-graduation.jpg)